 Create a channel map of how you’re going to reach and communicate with your desired accounts.
 Through your research, you’ll have established where they’re most likely to engage with your communications.
 It might be email but it might also be on a specific social-network such as LinkedIn.

-Remember, being creative isn’t the preserve of your designers and copywriters, it should exist across all areas of your business – including finding interesting ways to get your message out there that will stick in people’s memory and make your competition look bland by comparison.
+Remember, being creative isn’t the preserve of your designers and copywriters; it should exist across all areas of your business, so you can get your message out there in ways that will stick in the memory and make your competition look bland by comparison.